lionelmace/kasten-on-iks/README.md

     helm repo add kasten https://charts.kasten.io/
     ```

+1. Run a repo update to get the latest Kasten version.

+    ```sh
+    helm repo update
+    ```

+    > Note: you can see the version by running the command: `helm repo list --versions`

 1. Create the namespace where Kasten will be installed.
 By default, the installation creates the namespace kasten-io.

     ```sh
     kubectl create namespace kasten-io
     ```

-1. Install Kasten K10 in IKS using the following Helm command:
+2. Install Kasten K10 in IKS using the following Helm command:

     ```sh
     helm install k10 kasten/k10 --namespace=kasten-io